Connecting Through Obstruction; Relating Gauge Gravity and String Theory: Bundles

 This is not the case in Poincar\'e gauge theory where the coframe is a connection and transforms as such.
 This is a problem with the standard approach of Poincar\'e gauge theory.
 Either the coframe field is not a connection or the standard approach is not sensitive enough to detect the proper transformation properties.

 The second criticism concerns the actions of the symmetry groups.
-In general relativity the symmetry groups are external isometry groups, i.e. they act on spacetime.
+In general relativity the symmetry groups are external isometry groups, i.e.\ they act on spacetime.
 In the previous section we worked with gauge transformations that were defined as vertical bundle automorphisms, or in other words transformations that did not move between points in the base spacetime.
 This was noticed by Lord in~\cite{lord86}, where he proposed that spacetime gauge theory be based on the bundle $P(G/H,H)$ with $H$ taken to be the Lorentz group, $G$ taken to be the Poincar\'e group and the verticality condition $f\circ\pi=\pi$ be relaxed.
 Without the verticality condition gauge transformations could induce transformations on the base spacetime.
 The translational component of Poincar\'e gauge theory acts to move between points in the base space, hence dropping the verticality condition seems to be a step in the right direction.
 However without a translational fiber space the theory lacked a translational connection.

-The composite bundle theory of gravitation (detailed below) introduced by Tresguerres alleviates these problems by considering a principal $G$ bundle over $M$, $P(M,G)$, to be split into a chain of bundles $P\xrightarrow{\pi_{PE}}\Sigma\xrightarrow{\pi_{EM}}M$ (Fig.~\ref{fig:compbun})~\cite{Tresguerres2002}.
+The composite bundle theory of gravitation (detailed below) introduced by Tresguerres alleviates these problems by considering a principal $G$ bundle over $M$, $P(M,G)$, to be split into a chain of bundles $P\xrightarrow{\pi_{PE}}E \xrightarrow{\pi_{EM}}M$ (\fref{fig:compbun})~\cite{Tresguerres2002}.

 A consequence of using the composite scheme in the gravitational context is that the tetrad defined from the coframe can be identified as a nonlinear translational connection.
 This is closely related to the work of Coleman, Wess and Zumino~\cite{Coleman1969} on nonlinear sigma models.
 In fact the composite bundle theory of gravitation is a geometric realization of nonlinearly realized symmetry groups.
-Julve et al. demonstrated the connection between gravitational gauge theory and nonlinearly realized gauge symmetries~\cite{Julve1996} and Tresguerres and Tiemblo explored the connection in the context of composite bundle formulations of gravitation~\cite{Tiemblo2005}.
+Julve et al. demonstrated the connection between gravitational gauge theory and nonlinearly realized gauge symmetries~\cite{Julve1996} and Tresguerres and Tiemblo explored the connection in the context of composite bundle formulations of gravitation~\cite{Tiemblo:2004suh}.